-The redevelopment of Pier 42, just north of the improvements to the Esplanade and Piers, is the final piece of the East River Waterfront Project.
+The redevelopment of Pier 42, just north of the improvements to the Esplanade and Piers, will be the final piece of the East River Waterfront Project.
 Initially, \$14 million was provided for design and construction costs related to improvements of Pier 42 and East River Park Connector located to the west of the Pier.
-The October 2016 amendment provided an additional \$5 million for this activity and an additional \$9 million is allocated to the Pier 42 project in Partial Action Plan S-2.
+The September 2016 amendment provides an additional \$5 million for the Pier 42 project.

-The specific scope of design and construction will be dependent on the outcome of a planning process expected to be completed in 2018, but in general terms, the scope of this project will likely include: landscaping to increase green open space, public access to the waterfront, improved views of the landscape and NYC harbor, water dependent public activities, expansion of the bike path and greenway, and a variety of park recreational activities.
+The specific scope of design and construction will be dependent on the outcome of a planning process, but in general terms, the scope of this project will likely include: landscaping to increase green open space, public access to the waterfront, improved views of the landscape and NYC harbor, water dependent public activities, expansion of the bike path and greenway, and a variety of park recreational activities.